The complete guide

 What is an ATS (Applicant Tracking System)?

 An Applicant Tracking System is software companies use to receive, parse, filter, and rank job applications.
-Over 75% of Fortune 500 companies and most mid-size Indian companies use ATS platforms like Workday, Greenhouse, Lever, Taleo, iCIMS, and Naukri RMS.
-Your resume is first read by a machine, not a human.
+A large share of Fortune 500 companies and many mid-size Indian companies route applications through some form of ATS.
+Your resume is often first read by a machine, not a human.

 What resume format is best for ATS?